emilianoregazzoni/Brasileirao-Data-Project/README.md

 ![8](https://user-images.githubusercontent.com/20979227/226176278-61bbf6b8-a4d1-43f1-98c1-3f877cc9e459.JPG)

 Here I can see the best champions in Brasileirao era definitely was Flamengo squad of 2019.
 An insane squad leaded by Gabigol, De Arrascaeta, Vitinho, Everton Ribeiro.
-One of the best squads Brasielirao has ever had.
+One of the best squads Brasileirao has ever had.

 Now I want to see the goal difference from Flamengo through the Brasileirao era.